 Yet such problems are usually avoided through blockchain’s design nature, which separates sensitive and identifying information.

-Most of the data on the internet is controlled by 4 giant companies – Google, Microsoft, Amazon, and Facebook.
-Every picture or video you saved in the cloud or posted online, every voice message or email you ever sent, your purchasing habits, and your location history are all stored on their servers.
+Most of the data on the internet is controlled by four giant companies – Google, Microsoft, Amazon, and Meta.
+Every picture or video you save in the cloud or post online, every voice message or email you ever sent, your purchasing habits, and your location history are all stored on their servers.

 All information on the blockchain, including transaction details, is encrypted.
 A public key cannot be traced back to a specific user or company, thus preventing the tracking of purchasing habits.

 In today’s world, security is one of the most important aspects of every technology.

 A report shows that, on average, a hacker attack is carried out every 39 seconds.
 Credit cards, identities, and classified information get stolen daily.
 This leads to billions of dollars of losses each year.

 But since the blockchain is a decentralized system, it has no single point of failure.

 The information is stored on countless computers connected to the network, so carrying out an attack is nearly impossible.
 To take control of the network or alter data stored on the blockchain, you must simultaneously attack all the network’s devices.

 This would need a lot of work and computational power and would prove pointless, as attacking the whole network would cause the value of the cryptocurrency to plummet.